 “You sure?” he asked.

-No. Not even a little bit.
+No. I thought.
+Not even a little bit.

 But I nodded anyway.